Our experienced team are dedicated to ensuring only the very best personalised care and attention is given to each and every one of our clients

 “Walnut Hill is a lovely place to work.
 Every individual I work with is dedicated to their job, but also will have a laugh along the way!
 They have always and still continue to support and guide me in my wishes to become a vet.“

-Having worked in the equine industry for 9 years, Mandy joined Walnut Hill in 2019 as one of our Office and Accounts Administrators.
+Having worked in the equine industry for 10 years, Mandy joined Walnut Hill in 2019 as one of our Accounts team.

 Outside of work Mandy enjoys cooking, gardening, visiting new places, going on holiday and spending time with family and friends.

-As with all horsey people, aside from all of her interests Mandy still finds the time to enjoy hacking through Warwickshire on her mare Foxy Lady, a 10yo 16hh bay Irish sport horse, together they enjoy frequent training sessions and attending local dressage competitions.
-They are currently adding some jump training into the mix!
-Mandy describes her mare as the ‘perfect all-rounder with the most fantastic genuine temperament’.
+As with all horsey people, aside from all of her interests Mandy still finds the time to enjoy hacking through Warwickshire on her mare Foxy Lady, a 12yo 16hh bay Irish sport horse, together they enjoy frequent training sessions and attending local dressage competitions.
+They love getting out on fun rides and Mandy describes her mare as the ‘perfect all-rounder with the most fantastic genuine temperament’.

 “All team members at Walnut Hill are great to work with, everyone is so friendly.
 It’s an impressive establishment in a beautiful location.”

-Sally has been actively involved with Walnut Hill since the clinic was first set up by her son Jack in 2014.
+Sally has been actively involved with Walnut Hill since the clinic was first set up by Bridget and her son Jack in 2014.

 Being instrumental in the start up of the clinic, and overseeing various roles, from accounts to Sallys' current role as Business Manager (along with the overall running of the clinic), it’s fair to say Sally looks after everyone – staff and clients included.